The Perfect Itinerary To See Rome In 2 Days

 St. Peter’s Basilica, The Vatican Museums and the Sistine Chapel

-Head out no later than 7:00 am for an early morning tour of the Vatican, so that you can be out by 11:00 am, thus having time to visit the other places in this itinerary too.
+Head out no later than 7:00 am to explore the Vatican, so that you can be out by 11:00 am, thus having time to visit the other places in this Rome in 2 days itinerary too.

 St. Peter’s Basilica is another work of art of Renaissance, built by Michelangelo, Bernini and Bramante over a site thought to be the tomb of St. Peter.
 The church has 11 chapels, 45 altars and a myriad of mosaics.
 Inside you’ll see Michelangelo’s Pietà, Bernini’s Baldacchino, as well as the Chair of St. Peter.